 And if you just like to wander or sit by the river, gelato in hand, well, Ljubljana has you covered as well.
 You don’t really have to check things off a list to have a wonderful time here.
 It’s the vibe of the city that is so charming!

 Spending some time in Ljubljana is definitely one of the top things to do in Slovenia.
-From architectural marvels to historic bridges, and fun museums to charming churches, here are 20 amazing things to do in Ljubljana, Slovenia!
+From architectural marvels to historic bridges, and fun museums to charming churches, here are the best things to do in Ljubljana, Slovenia!

 #1 Take in the views from Ljubljana Castle